Installation Instructions

 If you have trouble installing, check Issues with Download, Installation or Running being Blocked to see if there is a known solution.

-macosx MacOSX
+macosx MacOS

 The VASSAL disk-image for MacOSX comes with a JRE, and there’s no need install Java separately.